 The next storyline is related to the harshest place-based images that the relocated generation created for them.
 Many of the respondents specified that the transmission of apocalyptic images such as dynamited churches and graveyard relocations were very strong.
-For instance, an 18-year-old male student mentioned that he was struck by the images of the ‘church implosion, forefathers’ bones carried in bags and snakes coming with the floods,’ while a 25-year-old female declared, ‘I know from my grandparents that Ogradena looked an empty village, the church was bombed and the graves in the cemetery was devastated for relocation.’
+For instance, an 18-year-old male student mentioned that he was struck by the images of the ‘church implosion, forefathers’ bones carried in bags and snakes coming with the floods,’ while a 25-year-old female declared, ‘I know from my grandparents that Ogradena looked an empty village, the church was bombed and the graves in the cemetery were devastated for relocation’.
 From such recollections, we may note that the strongest images remained the most uncommon connected to their sense of place.
 In contrast, a few interviewees—mainly those whose forefathers were part of the local elite—considered the effort of the hydropower construction useful.
 The nephew of a former local engineer who worked on the Iron Gates construction has kept his family memory that ‘there was a need of sacrifice for such a beautiful piece of engineering and for more energy for the country’.

 The last storyline is about the relocation process and the preserving of the customs and traditions.
 Most of the subjects interviewed indicated that cultural and traditional values have begun to be lost because many displaced families had to migrate to other parts of the country.

 In the context of memory related to the Romanian 1989 Revolution, Young and Light (2016) argued that the post-socialist generation ‘does not have any direct memories but nevertheless are able to narrate postmemories or re-memories (see Hirsch 1996; Tolia-Kelly 2004), which illustrate the trans-generational shaping of memory’ (75).
 Therefore, the mechanics of story transmission became topical.
 Post-socialist memories of displacement and trauma were vividly transmitted.
 Re-memories, including feelings connected to forefathers’ household objects (Tolia-Kelly 2004), were also active in remembering the past.
 All second and third generation interviewees informed us that drawers with old photos were shown frequently to them by their elders, with the elderly repeatedly pointing to pictures on the walls.
-Others told us about different household artefacts which tied their bond to their elders’ experiences.
-Such objects included out-of-use irons, carpets, old wardrobes.
+Others told us about different household artefacts which were bonded to their elders’ experiences.
+Such objects included obsolete irons, carpets and old wardrobes.

 Even if there are no monuments representing the trauma of displacement, except for the Museum of the Iron Gates (which highlights the grandeur of the hydropower works), ‘the Ballad of Displaced Settlements’ still resonates in the hearts of the younger generation.
-This song is read by an elderly displaced lady from Eselnita in the centre of the village each year for St Mary’s Day (15 August).
+This song is read by an elderly displaced lady from Eselnita in the centre of the village each year for St. Mary’s Day (15 August).
 The tower of former Ogradena’s church is also remembered to the next generations at local ceremonies in Eselnita.
-Such stories, artefacts and events are key issues in the social and spatial dynamics and politics of remembering displacement.
-They also give a special flavour to the sense of place they belonged.
+Such stories, artefacts and events are key in the social and spatial dynamics and politics of remembering displacement.
+They also provide a special flavour to the sense of place they belonged.